mjbradvica/personal-website-articles/2023/mimicking-use-reducer-in-vue-and-angular.md

 ## A Common State Problem

 The useReducer hook exists to solve a common problem in front-end development.
 Having to drill state and callbacks through three to five components.
-Using normal state variables and callbacks would lead to multiple bloated component props; but using global state would be overkill.
+Using normal state variables and callbacks leads to multiple bloated component props; but using global state is overkill.

 This is where the useReducer hooks excels.
-When we need that goldilocks state solution of requiring more than local state, but less than global state.
+It helps us when we need that goldilocks state solution of requiring more than local state-but less than global state.

 ## It's Just A Switch Statement